When TMJ Dysfunction Contributes to Meniere’s Disease

 Vertigo

-Persistent sensations of spinning or dizziness may be caused by inflammation near the jaw or pressure in the middle ear.
+Persistent spinning or dizziness that may relate to inflammation near the jaw or middle ear pressure.

 Hearing Loss